danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

 ## A More Advanced Serverless Function

-So now you should be able to build an API on Firebase functions if you wanted to, however that would not be a good use case for serverless functions, and it's about the least useful thing a function would be used for.
+So now you should be able to build an API on Firebase functions if you wanted to make a light backend for a website, however that would not be the best case for serverless functions.
 Let's write a function that reacts to a Firestore entry:

 ```js
 exports.dbReact = functions.firestore.document("{collection}/{document}").onCreate((docSnap, context) => {